CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/05Applicationlifecyclemanagement.md

    ![](images/L05/envu.png)

-1. Copy the **Environment URL** and save it in a notepad, you will be using this URL in future steps.
+1. Copy the **Environment URL** and save it in a notepad.
+You will be using this URL in future steps.

    ![](images/L05/8-8-25-l4-20.png)